DON'T LOSE ACCESS:

 How the Coronavirus Pandemic Will Permanently Expand Government Powers

-Ten leading global thinkers on an expansion of government powers.
+Ten leading global thinkers on government after the pandemic.

 There is a dark side, too.
 Governments have assumed new powers to trace, track, and control.
 Some of them have already abused these powers, and it is entirely conceivable that they may never give them back.